bastiaanhoeben/sparkify-cassandra/README.md

 3. Give me every user name (first and last) in my music app history who listened to the song #.

+The data in the Apache Cassandra database is modelled to fit the type of queries that are run against the database.
+For this reason, each query type needs its own table to perform the queries on.
+To be descriptive of the type of queries performed, the tables are named as follows:

+1.  played_songs
+2.  user_plays
+3.  song_listeners

+Now, the corresponding select CQL queries can be formulated.
+An example query against each of the tables is given below:

+1. Query 1:
+    ```
+    SELECT artist, song, length
+    FROM played_songs
+    WHERE session_id = '338' AND item_in_session = '4';
+    ```

+2. Query 2:
+    ```
+    SELECT artist, song, first_name, last_name
+    FROM user_play
+    WHERE user_id = '10' AND session_id = '182';
+    ```

+3. Query 3:
+    ```
+    SELECT first_name, last_name
+    FROM song_listeners
+    WHERE song = 'All Hands Against His Own';
+    ```

+To successfully run the first query, a table must be created that can filer based on *session_id* and *item_in_session*.
+As such, both *session_id* and *item_in_session* must be contained in one, compound primary key.
+This primary key also meets the requirement of uniqueness.
+Moreover, the columns *artist*, *song* and *length* that are in the select statement must be included as well.

+Running the second query requires a table that can filter based on *user_id* and *session_id*.
+Moreover, the results should be ordered based on *item_in_session*.
+To make this possible, and make the primary key unique as well, the primary key must comprise *user_id*, *session_id* and *item_in_session*.
+The columns *user_id* and *session_id* may hereby act as compound partition key, where *item_in_session* then constitutes a clustering column.
+The columns *artist*, *song*, *first_name* and *last_name* must be included as well, as they are in the select statement.

+Finally, the third query requires a table that can filter based on *song* (song title).
+To make the primary key unique, an efficient choice would be to include *song* together with *user_id* in the primary key.
+For the partition key, *song* is chosen.
+Finally, the columns *first_name* and *last_name* are included as they are included in the select statement.

 Consequently, the data model for the database looks as follows: